 - Can only be inserted through an incision under the breast

-Please note: Polyurethane foam-covered tear drop implants (“Furries”), unlike textured ‘tear drops’, have been reported as having a zero incidence of shape deformity due to rotation of the implant.
+Please note: Polyurethane Foam-Covered Tear-Drop Implants (“Furries”), unlike Textured ‘Tear-Drops’, have been reported as having a zero incidence of rotation and shape deformity.

 Breast implants also vary in their surfaces.
-Until 2008, the only choice in Australia was between smooth and textured (also called ‘Rough’) implants.
+Until 2009, the only choice in Australia was between Textured (also called ‘Rough’) and Smooth implants.

-However, Australian women now have an additional choice in the form of polyurethane foam covered silicone implants.
-These still have silicone gel as their filler material but the implant wall is coated with a fine, 1-2mm layer of polyurethane foam.
+However, Australian women now have an additional choice in the form of Polyurethane Foam-Covered silicone implants.
+These still have silicone gel as their filler material but the implant shell is coated with a fine, 1-2mm layer of polyurethane foam.
 Manufactured to the highest quality in Germany by Polytech for over 25 years and used in over 60 countries worldwide, the foam coating gives them a ‘furry-feel’ – hence their colloquial name “Furries”.

-However, polyurethane foam covered silicone implants do require a special technique of insertion with which not all surgeons are familiar.
-As a result, and unfortunately for patients, not all breast augmentation surgeons are offering these proven safer implants, despite the many overseas studies confirming that they dramatically reduce the most common reasons for repeat surgery: capsular contracture and implant displacement (moving away from their original position):
+However, Polyurethane Foam-Covered Silicone Gel Implants do require a special technique of insertion with which not all surgeons are familiar or are unwilling to learn.
+As a result, and unfortunately for patients, not all breast augmentation surgeons are offering these proven-safer implants despite the many overseas studies confirming that they dramatically reduce the most common reasons for repeat surgery: Capsular Contracture and Implant Displacement (the implant moving away from its original position):

-- Polyurethane foam covered silicone implants have been shown to dramatically reduce the risk of the of revision surgery in capsular contracture, compared to smooth and textured Implants (refer table below).
+- Polyurethane Foam-Covered Silicone Gel Implants have been shown to dramatically reduce the risk of Capsular Contracture – proven to be the commonest reason for repeat surgery (refer table below).

-- Polyurethane Foam-Covered Silicone Implants adhere like ‘Velcro’ to the implant pocket walls and virtually eliminate the risk of the implant rotating, descending or moving away from its original position like Smooth & Textured silicone implants can do.
-The Allergan Core Study reported in 2008 that such implant ‘movements’ made up the second most common complication after Capsular Contracture requiring revision surgery.
+- Due to the Polyurethane Foam coating adhering like ‘Velcro’ to the implant pocket walls, these implants virtually eliminate the risk of the implant rotating, descending or moving away from its original position like Smooth & Textured silicone implants can do.
+The Allergan Core Study reported in 2008 that such implant ‘displacements’ made up the second most commoncomplication in Smooth and Textured implants requiring revision surgery.